 - Check that water level in bilge is minimal.
-Verify that the bilge pump is operating by turning the bilge pump switch to MANUAL and listening for the pump running and check to see that bilge water is being pumped overboard. - Close the engine compartment and turn on the battery switch located under the cockpit wet bar.
+Verify that the bilge pump is operating by turning the bilge pump switch to MANUAL and listening for the pump running and check to see that bilge water is being pumped overboard. - Close the engine compartment and turn on the battery switch located under the helm bench seat.